alecigne/deezer-datasync/README.md

 This means you can't create the token that this project needs to run.
 If you have a valid API token somewhere, it should work.
 At least my instance still runs for now.
 Not for long?

-There's nothing I can do about that except encourage you to give your money to another service.
-Hopefully with a logo that won't make you want to tear your eyes out of their sockets with a rusty spoon.

 ### Configuration file

 To use the application, you need to prepare a configuration file in [HOCON][hocon] format.
 An